wrf/genomeGTFtools/README.md

 5) Generate a GFF of the blocks, to plot in a genome browser.
 Use the option `--make-gff`.

   `microsynteny.py -b acropora_vs_styllophora_blastp.tab -q test_data/adi_aug101220_pasa_mrna_t1_only.gff -d test_data/Spis.genome.annotation.mrna_only.gff -D "|" > test_data/acropora_vs_styllophora_microsynteny.gff`

+## repeat2gtf
+From scaffolds or masked contigs, generate a feature for each long repeat of N's or n's (or any other arbitrary letter or pattern).
+The most obvious application is to make a track for gaps, which is the default behavior.
+The search is a regular expression, so could be any other simple repeat as well - CACA, CAG (glutamine repeats).

+  `repeat2gtf.py scaffolds.fasta > scaffolds_gaps.gtf`

+## pal2gtf
+Convert palindromic repeats from the [EMBOSS program palindrome](http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/palindrome.html) into GTF features.
+This was meant for mitochondrial genomes, but could potentially be whole nuclear genomes.

 ## DEPRICATED: blast2genewise
 **To get gene models from blast hits, the best strategy may be to use** `blast2gff.py` **with the option** `-A` **to convert the blast hits to** [AUGUSTUS hints](http://augustus.gobics.de/binaries/README.TXT) (which are in a GFF-like format).
 This is then specified in the [AUGUSTUS](http://bioinf.uni-greifswald.de/augustus/) run as: `--hintsfile=geneset_vs_scaffolds.gff`